-From podcasts to in-depth discussion and reviews, from docs to dramas, here's where we take a look at the Irish films released in 2025.
-Click here to look back on the films of 2024.
+From podcasts to in-depth discussion and reviews, here's where we take a look at the Irish films released, in cinemas and broadcast, in 2025.
+Click here to look back on the films of 2024 and here to look at films coming in 2026.

 Eternity